 Established in 1969, the mission of the East Asian Studies Center is the broad dissemination of basic knowledge and advanced research on the cultures, languages, history, politics, and economies of East Asia.

-For more than three decades EASC has strengthened an already high-ranking East Asian program by securing external funding.
+For more than four decades EASC has strengthened an already high-ranking East Asian program by securing external funding.
 EASC won Comprehensive National Resource Center funding from the U.S. Department of Education from 1981 to 1991, from 1994 to 2003, and again from 2006 to 2014.
 We received annual Foreign Language and Area Studies fellowship support from 1972 to 2003, and again from 2006 to 2014.
 In addition, the Ohio Board of Regents' Academic Challenge Program designated EASC a Center of Excellence in 1986.
 We have also received substantial support from the Freeman Foundation, the Chiang Ching-Kuo Foundation, the Japan Foundation Center for Global Partnership, the Ohio Department of Development, the US - Japan Friendship Commission, the Japan Oil Transport Company, and other sources.

-Now in our fourth decade, EASC coordinates East Asian Studies research, instruction, and outreach, helping OSU to fulfill our academic plan, our land-grant educational mandate, the highest intellectual goals of our faculty and students, and the needs of our citizens.
+Now in our fifth decade, EASC coordinates East Asian Studies research, instruction, and outreach, helping OSU to fulfill our academic plan, our land-grant educational mandate, the highest intellectual goals of our faculty and students, and the needs of our citizens.
 EASC supports teaching, extra-curricular activities, study abroad, and research initiatives of faculty, students, and visitors to OSU and is the home of our new interdisciplinary East Asian Studies M.A. program.
 We organize scholarly and public events in collaboration with colleges, universities, schools, and civic groups in Ohio, the Midwest, and the nation, as well as sharing OSU's substantial faculty expertise with the educational, cultural, governmental, and business communities in the region.
 We are the state coordinator for the National Consortium for Teaching on Asia program.
 Our reference and research resources serve the state and larger academic community through the East Asian Library, OhioLink, the EASC Media Library, and our affiliated institutes.

 As a land grant university, OSU's East Asian studies programs pride themselves on strengths in business and economics, language pedagogy, history, literature, art history, religion, and cultural studies, as well as providing teacher training.
 EASC promotes the introduction of new courses and degree programs, continued improvement in access technology for the library's on-line collections, and constant expansion of the library's collection.
 We also maintain collaborative links and programs with OSU's National East Asian Language Resource Center (NEALRC), the university's Center for International Business and Education Research (CIBER), and OSU's strong professional schools.
 Our cooperative involvements with Ohio universities and colleges, state government trade and economic development projects, and state and local school district P-12 education programs strengthen East Asian Studies statewide.
 OSU's flagship status among Ohio universities has enabled Ohio's China and Japan sister-state and sister-city programs to provide overseas training and research opportunities for students and faculty.